HermanMartinus/justsketchme-frontend/_drafts/how-video-game-fashion-went-from-inspired-to-k-pop-to-nickelback...to-worse.md

 These titles have always had a very go-for-broke approach to their design, from fashion and monsters to world-building.
 Hell, their storylines suffer from such obscene delusions of grandeur that you'd have to consult every wikia you can to gleam a fraction of what is going on in the narrative you hold in your hands.

+The look and feel of FF is largely thanks to two very arch and very eccentric artists.

+Tetsuya Nomura and Yoshitaka Amano, two veteran artists and character designers that have shaped both FF and the gaming industry as a whole, made sure that Final Fantasy is instantly recognisable and idiosyncratic, even though almost none of the mainline titles follow directly from the one that precedes it.
+This is because every time they took a title to market, it looked different and it looked _interesting._

 Final Fantasy's overall fashion oeuvre is so seminal, one of its characters even made the seamless jump to an actual fashion campaign for Louis Vuitton.

 ![](/uploads/lv-series-4.jpeg)

-Tetsuya Nomura and Yoshitaka Amano, two veteran artists and character designers that have shaped both FF and the gaming industry as a whole, made sure that Final Fantasy is instantly recognisable and idiosyncratic, even though almost none of the mainline titles follow directly from the one that precedes it.
-This is because every time they took a title to market, it looked different and it looked _interesting._

 If you've even so much as looked at a gaming blog the past few weeks, you would've seen that Square Enix (the company that oversees the Final Fantasy IP, among others) has teamed with the folks over at Team Ninja (Of Dead or Alive, Nioh and Ninja Gaiden fame).
 Now that's a super powerful cross-brand team-up.
 Should be exciting and fresh.
 Should be exciting and fresh RIGHT?!

-The protagonist, dear reader, looks like this:

 ![](/uploads/videogamefashion-2.png)